clearinterface/wildcard_technical_challenge_project/README.md

 > The front end is a simple Vuejs page that hits the Django Rest Framework API.
 > This is a single page app and does not utilize any of Django's view.
 > You will need to have both Django and vue running at the same time

-> Default port for Django: 8000
+>Default port for Django: 8000

-> Defult port for VueJS: 8080
+>Default port for VueJS: 8080

 To run django app, please follow the following steps (utilizing pipenv):